GluuFederation/docker-key-rotation/README.md

 KeyRotation is a special container to rotate OpenID keys for oxAuth.

+WARNING: this image is deprecated in favor of [gluufederation/docker-certmanager](https://github.com/GluuFederation/docker-certmanager).

 ## Versions

-- Stable: `gluufederation/key-rotation:4.1.1_03`
+- Stable: `N/A`
-- Unstable: `gluufederation/key-rotation:4.1.1_dev`
+- Unstable: `gluufederation/key-rotation:4.2.0_dev`

 Refer to [Changelog](./CHANGES.md) for details on new features, bug fixes, or older releases.